2018/2019 Staff Listing

 Resident Assistant Stage Manager

-Ciara is thrilled to return for a second season at Northern Stage.
+Ciara is thrilled to return for a fourth season at Northern Stage.
 She is originally from Florida, where she graduated from Florida State University with degrees in Psychology, English Lit, and International Affairs.
 She spent 4 years stage managing at Lakeland Community Theatre in Lakeland, Florida, and has since worked at several regional theatres around the country.
 Some favorite ASM credits include Our Town, The Hound of the Baskervilles, and Living Together at Northern Stage; Sherlock Holmes and the Case of the Jersey Lily and I Hate Hamlet at Dorset Theatre Festival in Dorset, VT; Peter and the Starcatcher, The Whipping Man, and world premieres of Zealot and tokyo fish story at South Coast Repertory in Costa Mesa, CA.

 Stage Management Intern